This carousel was produced for the Scottish Police Authority wishing to enhance training working towards NCTAS accreditation.

 All detection Dogs accredited by NCTAS will be assured that they are performing at a standard that is nationally recognised by the UK government.

-The NCTAS test consists of eight plastic floor mounted stands placed in a line.
-Each stand contains a stainless steel scent pot and lid spaced at 100cm apart.
+The NCTAS test consists of eight plastic floors mounted stands placed in a line.
+Each stand contains a stainless steel scent pot and lid spaced 100cm apart.
 This distance allows for large targets to be used without any interference between adjacent samples.

 The search Dog must walk the line with the handler and identify the container which holds the target odour.

 Our 16 arm carousel has been designed to have 100cm between scents pots with every other arm removed.
-This simulates the distance the Dog needs to travel between centres in the NCTAS test and eliminates cross contamination.
+This simulates the distance the Dog needs to travel between centres in the NCTAS test and eliminates cross-contamination.
+This provides a perfect training aid alongside the NCTAS floor stands.

 You may ask “Why make a 16 arm carousel and not an 8 arm for this test”.
 The advantage of having a 16 arm carousel for future training far outweighs the additional cost of producing the additional arms.